-- Clearly describe the rationale, objective, and aims of the application in a manner readily understood by readers without a background in science or medicine. - Do not duplicate the technical abstract. - Describe the ultimate applicability of the research. - Which overarching challenge(s) does this research address? - What types of patients or at-risk individuals will it help and how will it help them? - What are the potential clinical applications, benefits, and risks? - What is the projected time it may take to achieve a patient-related outcome? - How will the proposed project lead to or make a breakthrough in breast cancer and accelerate progress toward the BCRP's mission of ending breast cancer? - Attachment 5: Statement of Work (three-page limit if a clinical trial is not proposed or a six-page limit if a clinical trial is proposed): Upload as "SOW.pdf".
-The suggested SOW format and examples specific to different types of research projects are available on the eBRAP "Funding Opportunities & Forms" web page (https://ebrap.org/eBRAP/public/Program.htm).
-Recommended strategies for assembling the SOW can be found at https://ebrap.org/eBRAP/public/Program.htm.
+- Clearly describe the rationale, objective, and aims of the application. - Describe the ultimate applicability of the research. - Which overarching challenge(s) does this research address? - What types of patients or at-risk individuals will it help and how will it help them? - What are the potential clinical applications, benefits, and risks? - What is the projected time it may take to achieve a patient-related outcome? - How will the proposed project lead to or make a breakthrough in breast cancer and accelerate progress toward the BCRP's mission of ending breast cancer? - Attachment 5: Statement of Work (three-page limit for applications without a clinical trial or a six-page limit for applications with a clinical trial): Upload as "SOW.pdf".
+Refer to the eBRAP "Funding Opportunities & Forms" web page

+(https://ebrap.org/eBRAP/public/Program.htm) for the suggested SOW format and recommended strategies for assembling the SOW.